The Cat and the Canary (1978 film): Production

+The Crosby character was originally written as male, and initially intended for James Mason.
+The Cyrus West's role was first offered to Robert Morley and Alastair Sim, while Flora Robson, Cathleen Nesbitt and Elisabeth Bergner passed on the role of Mrs. Pleasant.
+Horst Buchholz was signed to play Charlie Wilder, but left the project during pre-production.

+Principal photography started in December 1976.
 Pyrford Court, Pyrford Common Road, Surrey, was used as Cyrus West's Glenncliff Manor.

 Radley Metzger later recalled:It was a fun picture, but the litigation involved was horrendous.
 The distributor chose not to honor the contract.
 We sued, and it is very difficult to be the aggressor in a law suit.
 After all those years of defending myself in censorship cases in which we never lost one, there I was trying to create a case on the other side.
 It took a very long time.
 We won the suit because it was an obvious breach.
 The picture was finally released in 1981, but the timing was off.
 The haunted house aspect helped when it came to ancillary rights.
 Outside of theatres, CAT has done tremendous business.
 It was the leader in all those syndication packages.
 It has never stopped playing.
 We actually have been living off that picture for eight or nine years.